raoconnor/raoconnor.github.io/_posts/2025-12-27-Migration-to-Nutanix-Part-4.md

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/movelab4/centos-1.png" width="700"></kbd>

-It is not possible to update the curl library to fix the problem as there are no longer and active repositories for Centos 7
+It is not possible to update the curl library to fix the problem as there are no longer any active repositories for Centos 7

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/movelab4/centos-2.png" width="700"></kbd>